How to Choose Paint Applicators

-Mini rollers are my new best friends.
+Mini rollers will be your new best friends.
 These 4-inch-wide rollers make it easy to paint small, tight surfaces, and they apply paint as evenly as the larger versions.
-Plus they paint into corners.
+Plus, they allow you to paint within corners.
 Corner rollers, which are narrow and tapered to an edge, are ideal for getting into tight corners.
 The beveled shape and foam material is designed to evenly roll paint on both surfaces of an inside corner.

 The 4-inch paint pad is a tool that has everything to offer: It's made of plastic, with a short, thick ergonomic handle.
 Tracking wheels set off the application pad from adjacent moldings.
 The bristle face of a pad is perfect for cutting in, edging, and painting flat trim.
 The pad's foam core holds three times more paint than a brush, has five times more surface area than a regular brush tip, and has bristles that are only 1/4-inch long, so the paint won't dry out.
 It splatters and drips less than a brush.
 Most pads even come with a plastic paint tray and airtight snap-on lid.